Captions are great for making videos (especially technical ones!) easier to understand and search.

 Playing your subtitles together with the video

-To load a specific subtitle file in MPV, use the --sub-file= or --sub-files= command-line argument.
+MPV should automatically load subtitle files if they're in the same directory as the video.
+To load a specific subtitle file in MPV, you can use the --sub-file= or --sub-files= command-line argument.

 If you're using subed, the video should autoplay if it's named the same as your subtitle file.
 If not, you can use C-c C-v (subed-mpv-play-from-file) to load the video file.
 You can toggle looping over the current subtitle with C-c C-l (subed-toggle-loop-over-current-subtitle), synchronizing player to point with C-c , (subed-toggle-sync-player-to-point), and synchronizing point to player with C-c . (subed-toggle-sync-point-to-player).